tango-controls/rfc/5/README.md

 A conforming Tango implementation SHALL provide a way to retrieve a persisted Property Value and to convert it to the above types.

-Tango Device Properties and Tango Class Properties MAY have a _Default Value_ which can be used if the Property Value has not been persisted.
+Device Properties and Class Properties MAY have a _Default Value_ which can be used if the Property Value has not been persisted.

 A Tango Device Property MAY be defined as _Mandatory in Database_.